Division of Transplant Surgery and Immunology

 The field of Transplantation Surgery is evolving at a tremendous rate.
 The spectacular success of organ transplantation over the last few decades has saved, lengthened and immeasurably improved thousands of lives.
-The first transplant at Fletcher Allen occurred on March 6th, 1972.
+The first transplant at The University of Vermont Medical Center occurred on March 6th, 1972.

 Currently, we provide the following options for kidney transplantation: Deceased Donor transplantation, Living Donor transplantation, High Risk/Highly Sensitized Protocols and Pediatric Kidney Transplantation.
 Nearly all of our living donors undergo either fully laparoscopic or single incision laparoscopic (SILS™) donor nephrectomy.

 Additionally, pancreas transplantation in any of the following combinations may be offered: Simultaneous Kidney-Pancreas, Pancreas after Kidney and Pancreas alone.
 These pancreas transplants are done for patients with Type 1 diabetes mellitus who have secondary complications.
 A successful pancreas transplant means that the recipient’s glucose remains normal without insulin injections.
 Our pancreas program is currently the largest in the region.